jgdigitaljedi/gs-scraper/README.md

 - make it look good

 ## Crazy ideas
-- ranme to be Retro Collector Toolbox and add a whole collection manager (like my repo [HERE](https://github.com/jgdigitaljedi/vg-collection-manager))
+- rename to be Retro Collector Toolbox and add a whole collection manager (like my repo [HERE](https://github.com/jgdigitaljedi/vg-collection-manager))